matsmoraes/AEMMT/README.md

 ├── plot_preliminar_cpp.py  # Preliminary analysis of selection methods
 └── resultados_cpp.csv      # Sample dataset from preliminary runs
 ```

+## Genetic Operators & Strategy

+The AEMMT algorithm distinguishes itself through a specific set of evolutionary operators tailored for the discrete nature of the Knapsack Problem.

+### Population Strategy: Adaptive Sub-Populations

+Instead of a single monolithic population, the AEMMT divides the total population (N=90) into sub-populations, each dedicated to optimizing a specific objective (Knapsack 1, Knapsack 2, Knapsack 3).
+This promotes specialized search while maintaining global diversity through migration or shared genetic material during crossover.

+### Selection Operators

+The algorithm implements and compares two distinct selection pressures:

+Roulette Wheel Selection: Probabilistic selection proportional to fitness.
+Preserves diversity in early stages but may suffer from slow convergence in large-scale instances.

+Binary Tournament (k=2): Two individuals are randomly picked, and the fitter one is selected.
+This method proved superior for high-dimensional problems (1000 items) by applying consistent selective pressure.

+### Crossover: One-Point

+Type: One-Point Crossover.

+Mechanism: A random cut-point is selected in the chromosome vector.
+The parents swap segments to produce two offspring.

+Rate: 100% (Occurs for every selected pair).

+Why: Simple and effective for preserving building blocks in binary representations.

+### Mutation: Bit-Flip

+Type: Bit-Flip Mutation.

+Mechanism: Each gene (item inclusion bit) is independently inverted (0→1 or 1→0) with probability $P_m$.

+Rate: Dynamic ($P_m = 1 / N$, where $N$ is the number of items).

+Why: Ensures that, on average, exactly one gene is mutated per individual, regardless of problem size (250 vs 1000 items), maintaining stable exploration without disrupting good solutions.

+### Constraint Handling: Greedy Repair

+A critical component of this solver is its ability to handle constraints efficiently.
+Most random solutions in MOKP are invalid (weight > capacity).

+Method: Greedy Repair Heuristic.

+Process:

+Identify if the knapsack is overweight.

+Calculate the Profit/Weight Ratio for all selected items.

+Iteratively remove items with the lowest efficiency ratio until the weight constraint is met.

+Benefit: This transforms infeasible solutions into feasible ones on the boundary of the feasible region, significantly accelerating convergence.

 ## Prerequisites & Requirements

 To replicate the experiments and run the visualization scripts, you need the following environment: